Exchange Program Semester Abroad:

 Throughout my time at HLS, I sought out opportunities to participate in the international law community.
 I took classes in international law, participated in journals and student groups with students interested in international law, and told them about my interest in going abroad.

 For someone interested in international legal regimes, rather than specific regions or countries, Geneva seemed like the place to be.
-I spoke with three HLS students who had studied at the Graduate Institute, and the more I learned the more it seemed like the perfect fit.
+I spoke with three HLS students who had studied at the Institute, and the more I learned the more it seemed like the perfect fit.
 Its courses would provide a mix of theoretical and practical knowledge and cover a broad range of international dispute systems and legal fields, and its students were all at the graduate level, like me.

 In terms of language skills, I am also fluent in French after spending a few years in France during my childhood, and taking advanced French classes in high school and college.